Return to top

 🥘 Ingredients

-This stewed beans recipe calls for very simple ingredients with a Jamaican flavor base.
+My recipe for stewed red kidney beans calls for very simple ingredients.
 Check out the recipe card at the bottom of this post for exact measurements.

 Ingredients for healthy stewed beans recipe on a white background.

-Saute Veggies: In a deep saucepan or dutch oven, heat the oil over medium-low heat and sauté the diced onion until soft.
-Add the garlic and cook for another couple of minutes.
-Add the carrots, celery, pumpkin and scotch bonnet pepper, sauté for another 4-5 minutes stirring to ensure even cooking.
+Sauté Veggies: I start by heating oil in a deep saucepan or Dutch oven over medium-low heat and sautéing the diced onion until it softens.
+Then, I add the garlic and cook it for another couple of minutes.
+After that, I toss in the carrots, celery, butternut squash / pumpkin, and scotch bonnet pepper, sautéing for 4-5 minutes, stirring to make sure everything cooks evenly.

 Veggies and spices cooking in a large stock pot on the stove.

-Add Brown Sugar: Next, add the brown sugar and cook until melted and beginning to caramelize.
+Add Brown Sugar: Next, I sprinkle in the brown sugar and let it cook until it melts and starts to caramelize, adding a nice touch of sweetness to the dish.

 Veggies and spices sauteeing in a large stock pot on the stove.

-Add Liquids: Stir in the tomato paste, vegetable broth, coconut cream and cherry tomatoes, bring to a boil over a medium-high heat.
+Add Liquids: I stir in the tomato paste, vegetable broth, coconut cream, and cherry tomatoes.
+Then, I bring the mixture to a boil over medium-high heat.

 Red kidney beans, spices and broth added to a large stock pot on the stove.